Max-Leopold/Max-Leopold/README.md

 ### Hi, I'm Max 👋

 I like to build cool shit.
-Currelty I'm doing this at [Brandwatch](https://www.brandwatch.com/) where we built software to analyze and make sense of tens of millions of social media posts.
+Currelty I'm doing this at [Shopify](https://www.shopify.com/) where we make commerce better for everyone.

 When I'm not sitting in front of my computer I love to go cycling 🚲 or do weird flips on a wood plank with wheels 🛹.